januff/stepzen-youtube-data-api/README.md

-This repo contains the code referenced in the StepZen posts below: a project explainer, a schema design walkthrough, and a front-end view built using Remix and Framer Motion:
+This repo contains the code referenced in the StepZen posts below: a query explainer, a schema design walkthrough, and a front-end view built using Remix and Framer Motion:

 - **[A New Workflow For API Mash-Ups](https://stepzen.com/blog/new-workflowf-for-api-mash-ups-postman-stepzen-youtube-data-api): Postman, StepZen & YouTube Data API**